Lessercomputer/Nursery/README.md

 There is no impedance mismatch.
 Relational database and SQL are not used at all.

+Loading and saving objects is thread-safe.
+However, there is no guarantee that other processing is thread-safe.

 Instances of the following classes can be persisted.

 * NSObject